 About the Radioisotope Power Systems Program

 The Radioisotope Power Systems (RPS) Program is a technology development effort, managed by NASA, that is strategically investing in nuclear power technologies that would maintain NASA's current space science capabilities and enable future space exploration missions.
-NASA, working in collaboration with the U.S. Department of Energy (DOE), invests in research and development efforts on the Advanced Stirling Radioisotope Generator (ASRG).
+NASA, working in collaboration with the U.S. Department of Energy (DOE), invests in research and development efforts to meet the energy needs of mission requiring RPS.
 NASA also works with DOE to maintain the capability to produce the Multi-Mission Radioisotope Thermoelectric Generator (MMRTG), which serves as the power source for the Mars Science Laboratory rover, Curiosity.

 The program is designed to enable more capable future space missions by supporting the development of advanced technologies for power conversion using heat from the natural decay of plutonium-238.
 DOE owns the nuclear material and the nuclear power systems, and directly manages the design and development of all radioisotope power systems used by NASA.